The name Pitsea can be traced back to the Domesday Book of

 mid 5th century AD.
 Later spellings include Pitfey and Pitsey.
 The present spelling predates the coming of

+the railway in the mid 1850s.
 In 1855 a railway station opened at Pitsea when the London to Southend

 extension was given government approval.
 This line, linking Pitsea with London via Tilbury, reached